wxsd-sales/auto-share-macro/README.md

 - Auto Share: Once the target SIP destination has answered the call.
 The macro will auto share a presentation using a local video input source.

-## Requirements

-1. Webex Device running RoomOS 9.15.x or above.
-2. Device Web Admin or Control Hub access to enable and upload the Macro.

 ## Setup

+### Prerequisites & Dependencies:

+- Webex Device running RoomOS 9.15.x or above.
+- Device Web Admin or Control Hub access to enable and upload the Macro.

+### Installation Steps:

 1. Download the ``auto-share.js`` file and upload it to your Webex Room device.
 2. Configure the Macro by changing the initial values, there are comments explaining each one.
 3. Enable the Macro.

 ## Validation